The Four Golden Signals, Revisited for 2026

 Latency: percentiles, not averages

-Track per-endpoint and per-method.
-A single latency number per service hides the bad endpoints behind the good ones.
+- Per-endpoint, per-method.
+A service-level latency hides the bad endpoints behind the good ones; split by route.

 Errors: rate, not count

-Errors per request, not errors per minute.
-Rate is comparable across services; raw count is not.
+- Errors per request.
+Rate is comparable across services and traffic levels; raw count is not.

 Saturation: the leading indicator